Strengthening both your natural memory ability and your trained memory is the way to obtain the most powerful memory it is possible for you to have.

 The more you make these a permanent part of your lifestyle, the better your memory is likely to become.

-These lifestyle changes include learning to consume a diet rich in brain foods, doing regular, intense aerobic exercise, optimizing your sleep patterns, and practicing mental exercises that build concentration and attention span.
+These lifestyle changes include learning to consume a diet rich in brain foods, doing regular, intense aerobic exercise, optimizing your sleep patterns, decreasing your stress level, and practicing mental exercises that build concentration and attention span.